Department of Theatre

 In the event that students believe they are qualified to enroll in a Theatre course, but have not completed the USM prerequisites for that course, they may contact the Department to request permission to enroll.

-This course provides a general introduction to all facets of theatre including dramatic literature, theatre history, acting, directing, playwriting, design, management, and theatre spaces, among others.
+This course provides a general introduction to all facets of theatre including theatre history, acting, directing, playwriting, design, management, and theatre spaces, with a focus on the necessary skills needed to read, analyze, and interpret playscripts.
 Cr.
 3.

 THE 102 Acting for Non-Majors